2005

 ● 8-4-2005: I’ve found that a simple but powerful strategy for gaining the advantage in argument is . . . to be right.

 ● 8-5-2005: My abilities are not modest; and I’m not modest about them.
 (My lack of modesty is an inward affair—I don’t show it to the world.
-If and when the world reads this Diary-Journal, though, I suppose my secret about that will be out.)
+If and when the world reads this Diary, though, I suppose my secret about that will be out.)

 ● 8-7-2005: Today I posted on the Los Angeles Philosophy Club website my argument on democracy (under the topic title “Monarchy”).
 [I later changed the title (of my piece) to “Democracy.”]